ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 **Recommended or Optional Learning Resources**: Additional resources may be provided by links from this site or the course eClass page.

 **Course Fees**: Students may be required to purchase online hosting if there are technical difficulties.
-We are planning to provide free hosing.
+We are planning to provide free hosting.

 ## On-Line Homework Disclaimer